-- western rock lobster (Panulirus cygnus), caught along the west coast of Western Australia; - southern/red rock lobster (Jasus edwardsii), caught predominantly along the coastline of (southeastern) South Australia, Victoria, Tasmania, and New Zealand; - eastern/packhorse rock lobster (Sagmariasus verreauxi), caught mostly along the coasts of New South Wales and (northern) New Zealand; and, - ornate rock lobster (Panulirus ornatus), caught mainly in the Torres Strait Tropical Rock Lobster Fishery and northern Queensland).
+- Western Rock Lobster (Panulirus cygnus), caught along the west coast of Western Australia; - Southern/red rock lobster (Jasus edwardsii), caught predominantly along the coastline of (south-eastern) South Australia, Victoria, Tasmania, and New Zealand; - Eastern/packhorse rock lobster (Sagmariasus verreauxi), caught mostly along the coasts of New South Wales and (northern) New Zealand; and, - Ornate Rock Lobster (Panulirus ornatus), caught mainly in the Torres Strait Ornate Rock Lobster Fishery and northern Queensland).

-The production of western rock lobster, a species endemic to Western Australia, accounts for the majority of the volume of Australian lobster production.
-Next most significant is southern rock lobster, while eastern and tropical/ornate rock lobster catches are relatively minor by comparison.
+The production of Western Rock Lobster, a species endemic to Western Australia, accounts for the majority of the volume of Australian lobster production.
+Next most significant is Southern Rock Lobster, while Eastern and Ornate Rock Lobster catches are relatively minor by comparison.

-Despite typically trading at a discount to most other commercial species of Australian lobster, the productivity of the western rock lobster fishery has translated into Western Australia producing the majority of industry value in almost all years for the past decade.
+Despite typically trading at a discount to most other commercial species of Australian lobster, the productivity of the Western Rock Lobster fishery has translated into Western Australia producing the majority of industry value in almost all years for the past decade.

-The timing of commercial catches in the western rock lobster fishery reflects the combined influences of seasonal patterns in catchability and demand.
+The timing of commercial catches in the Western Rock Lobster fishery reflects the combined influences of seasonal patterns in catchability and demand.
 Periods of high catchability include the 'whites' phase of the fishery (December/January), as well as March-April, when large numbers of undersize lobsters moult into legal size and are relatively catchable.
 Periods of high demand normally include the Chinese New Year celebrations (January/February) and other 'lucky' Chinese days/weeks.
 Catches are generally lower from June, reflecting factors including lower demand in China, more rough weather days, lower catchability, and many females starting to mate and thus becoming illegal for capture.